maplemap/custom-select/README.md

 # [EDU] Custom Select component
 This is a custom select component that was created for educational purposes.
-It is a simple component that can be used in any project.
 It is almost production-ready component, and also it can be used as a base for a more complex component.

 ## Demo 🚀
 You can see the **[Demo Here](https://maplemap.github.io/custom-select/)** .